 The Honors Guild unites students from across campus around intellectual curiosity and a desire to understand the ways culture, ideas, and faith impact the world.
-Honors students engage with an academically rigorous, interdisciplinary course of study, as well as co-curricular programming that integrate scholarship, critical inquiry, personal praxis, service, and social action.
+Honors students engage with an academically rigorous, interdisciplinary course of study, as well as co-curricular programming that integrate scholarship, critical inquiry, personal praxis, and social action.

 All Honors Scholars will spend their freshman J-term on a scholarship-funded international trip with other Honors students and spend four years taking challenging classes taught by faculty committed to stretching you personally, academically, and spiritually.